top of page

 I am the director of the Unified Research Lab, where I facilitate eye-tracking, virtual reality, psycho-physiology, and gaming studies with more than a dozen faculty and student researchers.
 My own research is primarily focused on expectancy violations as a mechanism of understanding misinformation and media bias perceptions.
 The main goal of those research projects is to develop media literacy strategies to teach people successful ways to recognize, reject, and retract misinformation.
 I also study the role of news media outlets in wrongful conviction cases for publishing eyewitness misidentification accounts and the structural violence that this has caused toward the innocent and their vulnerable communities.

 I am currently an editorial board member of Communication Research, Newspaper Research Journal, and Journalism & Mass Communication Educator.
-I have also served as an editorial assistant for Journalism & Mass Communication Educator and Communication Yearbook (Vol. 35).
+I am also the book review editor of the Educator since 2023 and I have also served as an editorial assistant for that journal in 2006-2007.
+I also was an editorial assistant for Communication Yearbook (Vol. 35).